pvdbrand/cnc-z-perpendicularity/README.md

 1. Build the arm:
    1. 3D print the [arm](https://github.com/pvdbrand/cnc-z-perpendicularity/blob/master/parts/arm.stl)
-   1. Insert a needle in the clamp at the end
+   1. Insert a needle in the clamp at the end, make sure it sticks out around 20-25mm below the arm
    1. Insert an M3 bolt in the hole close to the collet nut hole and connect the needle to this bolt with a piece of wire
    1. Mount the arm to the collet nut of your router and use another M3 bolt to secure it in place
 1. Build the feeler gauge holder: